ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onVoiceGuidanceRateChanged*

-This event is triggered whenever the voice guidance rate is updated.
-Voice guidance rate determines the speed at which voice guidance is delivered, allowing users to customize the pace of spoken instructions to suit their preferences.
-This event notifies users that the rate has been successfully changed, ensuring they are aware of the adjustment.
+This event is triggered whenever the speed of voice guidance is adjusted.
+Voice guidance is an accessibility feature that provides spoken feedback to help users navigate and interact with their device.
+The event notifies users about changes to the voice guidance rate, ensuring they are aware of updates to the speed at which the guidance is delivered.

 ### Related Functions
-[setVoiceGuidanceRate](#setVoiceGuidanceRate) : This function is used to set the voice guidance rate.
-When the rate is updated using this function, the `onVoiceGuidanceRateChanged` event is triggered to reflect the change.
+[setVoiceGuidanceRate](#setVoiceGuidanceRate) : This function allows users to set the desired speed for voice guidance.
+When the rate is successfully updated, the `onVoiceGuidanceRateChanged` event is triggered to reflect the change.

-[getVoiceGuidanceRate](#getVoiceGuidanceRate) : This function retrieves the current voice guidance rate setting.
-If the rate is modified, the `onVoiceGuidanceRateChanged` event is dispatched to notify users of the update.

 ### Parameters